Skip to main content

 Download Lesson Plan

-Research and Sketch
+Observe and Sketch

 Look at fruits and vegetables, both local and imported: surface texture, color, stems, etc. Draw shape of chosen fruit or vegetable, break down into basic forms.

-Pinch Two Pots
+Create Pinch Pots

 Create two pinch pots roughly the same size.